 Pinterest Shopping Ads Compliance 2026 — Product Feed Rules, Merchant Center & Catalog Optimization

-Pinterest Shopping Ads face new compliance requirements in 2026: mandatory origin disclosure, delivery timeframe in product feeds, real-time stock sync, and stricter product claim rules.
+Pinterest Shopping Ads face tightening compliance expectations in 2026: reported moves toward origin disclosure, delivery timeframe in product feeds, real-time stock sync, and stricter product claim rules.
 Complete Merchant Center compliance guide for e-commerce advertisers.

 Pinterest Shopping Ads in 2026

-Pinterest Shopping Ads are one of the fastest-growing ad formats on the platform, with e-commerce advertisers spending 40% more on Pinterest Shopping in Q1 2026 compared to Q1 2025.
+Pinterest Shopping Ads are one of the fastest-growing ad formats on the platform, with e-commerce advertisers reportedly increasing Pinterest Shopping spend year over year into 2026.
 But with growth comes stricter compliance — Pinterest has introduced several new requirements that directly impact how product catalogs must be managed.

 The 2026 changes focus on transparency and accuracy: where products ship from, how long delivery takes, whether images are AI-generated, and whether product claims are substantiated.
 E-commerce brands that fail to adapt face feed suspensions and lost visibility.